DaveVoorhis/Rel/README.md

 See the _Deployment directory for conventional installable versions of Rel.
 These are currently executable Java .jar files, with names of the form RelInstall-x.y.z.jar  As of version 1.0.13 or later this might be replaced by a Web Start installer (see below), or something else.

-See the _Deployment/WebDeployment directory for a Web Start installable version of Rel.
-Download Rel.jnlp and invoke it with javaws (e.g., javaws Rel.jnlp) to run the Java Web Start installation, or use the Launch button on http://reldb.org/

 Read the _Deployment/README.txt file for further information on running Rel.

 For support or to discuss Rel, see the Rel Forum at http://reldb.org/forum